Impact of the COVID-19 pandemic on cinema: Exhibitors

 After filing for Chapter 11 bankruptcy protection in October 2020 and March 2021, respectively, Studio Movie Grill and Alamo Drafthouse Cinema respectively emerged from Chapter 11 in late-April 2021 and early-June 2021 with new funding, and some underperforming locations closed along with plans for new theaters being built.
 On April 21, 2021, The Decurion Corporation, the parent company of ArcLight Cinemas, the Cinerama Dome, and Pacific Theaters, announced they would be shutting down all of its locations, due to the financial impact of the pandemic.
 Two months later, Pacific Theaters filed for Chapter 7 bankruptcy.
 In the following months, the leases to many former Arclight Cinemas and Pacific Theaters locations were acquired by other movie theater chains such as Regal Cinemas, AMC Theatres, and Landmark Theatres.
 (Note: Attributed to multiple references:) In June 2022, it was announced that Decourion Corp. had plans to reopen the Cinerama Dome and former 14-screen Arclight Hollywood cinema.
 In September of that year, it was reported that the locations would not be reopening until at least the latter part of 2023.
 During that month, Cineworld filed for Chapter 11 Bankruptcy and closed 12 U.S. cinemas.
 In January 2023, Regal Cinemas announced that 39 more of their locations would be closing unless the leases were renegotiated.
 The following week, Cineworld announced it was pursuing a sale of its company and all of its assets to 30 potential buyers.
 In February 2023, the company announced that it had received around 40 non-binding bids from potential buyers for non-U.S. assets.
 In May 2023, Cineworld said that it expected to emerge from Chapter 11 bankruptcy in July of that year, which it eventually did.
 During the same month, it was reported that the reopening of the Cinerama Dome and former 14-screen Arclight Hollywood cinema had been delayed until 2024.
 Later that year, it was then reported that the cinema's reopening had been delayed until the second quarter of 2025 due largely to the redesign happening in the space including the addition of restaurants and event space.
 The following year, however, a report from Variety said that the reopening of the Cinema was uncertain due to the property manager saying it would not reopen that year and that Decurion was unwilling to either sell or reopen the complex.
 A petition to reopen the Arclight Hollywood and Cinerama Dome had reached more than 30,000 signatures by April 2025.
 Two months later, Elizabeth Peterson of the Elizabeth Peterson Group said during a public hearing held by the Los Angeles Office of Zoning Administration that the Dome Center for LLC Robinson Property Group reached out to her about wanting to restore the Arclight Hollywood and Cinereama Dome.
 In August 2025, a report stated that the fate of the Cinerama Dome and ArcLight Hollywood remained in limbo.
 In June 2024, six Alamo Drafthouse Cinema locations were forced to close after enduring shutdowns during the COVID-19 pandemic in addition to the impacts of the 2023 Hollywood labor disputes.
 During that month, the chain was purchased by Sony Pictures.
 In addition, the six locations that closed in Texas and Minnesota were announced to reopen later that summer.
+In July 2026, Sony Pictures announced its purchases of the leases to both the Cinerama Dome and Hollywood Arclight multiplex with the latter becoming an Alamo Drafthouse Cinema and plans to reopen both locations in 2028.